chrisc1777/Crowdfunding-ETL/README.md

 ## Objectives
 - Extract and transform the raw data into a DataFrame and format the data by dropping, splitting, and converting columns using Pandas in Jupyter Notebook
-- Create an ERD to visualize table relationships and create a database schema in PostgreSQL and import the data using pgAdmin
+- Create an ERD to visualize table relationships and load data into PostgreSQL database with pgAdmin
 - Query tables that contain information of live campaign performances and email contact of backers

 ## Results